skydoves/landscapist/README.md

 }
 ```

-Fresco supports animated GIF and WebP Images using `FrescoWebImage` composable function.We should pass the `AbstractDraweeController` that can be created like the below.
+Fresco supports animated GIF and WebP Images using `FrescoWebImage` composable function.
+We should pass the `AbstractDraweeController` that can be created like the below.
-You can reference how to build the [DraweeController](https://frescolib.org/docs/animations.html), and [Supported URIs](https://frescolib.org/docs/supported-uris.html) for setting uri address.
+You can reference how to build the [DraweeController](https://frescolib.org/docs/animations.html), and [Supported URIs](https://frescolib.org/docs/supported-uris.html) for setting URI addresses.
 Also, we can load a normal image (jpeg, png, etc) using the custom controller.

 ```kotlin